rajavelcp/starter-hugo-academic/content/authors/admin/_index.md

 Hi, My name is Rajavel and I am a network architect.
 I currently work at HCL Technologies Denmark ApS, where I support one of the Danish manufacturing companies.

 I have over 16 years of experience designing, deploying, and maintaining network infrastructure for professional services companies and telecom service providers.
-I specialize in enterprise network design, cloud networking, and SD-WAN design and deployment.
+I specialize in enterprise network design, cloud networking, and SASE design and deployment.

 Thank you for stopping by!